 Manatees can be found in shallow, slow-moving rivers, estuaries, saltwater bays, canals, and coastal areas, particularly where seagrass beds or freshwater vegetation flourish.
 Manatees are a migratory species.
 Within the U.S., they are concentrated in Florida in the winter.
 In the summer months, they can be found as far west as Texas, and as far north as Massachusetts, but summer sightings in Alabama, Georgia, and South Carolina are more common.
 Florida manatees have been known to migrate as far South as Cuba.
-The West Indian manatee is the species found in the coastal and inland waterways of Central America, of three years, divers removed more than 70,000 tires (equivalent to 63 tractor-trailer loads).
-Port Everglades played a role in this effort by waiving port fees and providing an offloading site for these tires, while FDEP managed the recycling of the waste tires.22
+The West Indian manatee is the species found in the coastal and inland waterways of Central America, and along the Northern coast of South America, although distribution in these areas may be discontinuous.